opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 Let's assume for a moment that there are many customers arriving at the bakery, so no baker is ever free and every customer has to spend some time waiting, that is, $$t_{idle} \neq 0$$.

 Each baker takes 5 minutes to serve a customer, so a single baker processes 12 customer requests in 1 hour.
 Thus, 5 bakers can serve 60 customers in 1 hour, or, equivalently, 1 customer in 1 minute.
 The throughput of the bakery is thus 1 customer per minute.
-The throughput does not depend on the idle time simply because the rate at which requests are processed is independent of the time a customer has to wait.
-The throughput is not equal to the inverse of latency.
-Instead, the throughput is given by the number of customers served by a baker per unit of time multiplied by the number of concurrent bakers:
+Throughput does not depend on the idle time simply because the rate at which requests are processed is independent of the time a customer has to wait.
+Throughput is not equal to the inverse of latency.
+Instead, throughput is given by the number of customers served by a baker per unit of time multiplied by the number of concurrent bakers:

 $$
 \begin{align}